burnsra/andy_template/README.md

 $ pip install jinja2
 ```

-You can now run the script passing an argument.
+You can now run the script (it will prompt for arguments).

 ```sh
 $ python app.py